Starfleet Wars: Miniatures

 Lead figure miniatures of each ship in the five different fleets are available to supplement game play.
-These were made in 1:9600 scale with some latitude built in for the small fighters that would otherwise be to small to model.
+These were made in 1:9600 scale with some latitude built in for the small fighters that would otherwise be too small to model.

-Current
+Publication history

+It was sold to Gamemasters in 1997, and then was off the market until Monday Knight Productions re-introduced it.
+Introduced in 1978 and designed by Wayne Smith and Ron Spicer.

 Starfleet Wars was purchased by Monday Knight Productions, and re-released under the name Galactic Knights to avoid confusion with the Star Trek franchise.

 Reception

 Nick Schuessler reviewed Starfleet Wars in The Space Gamer No. 31.
 Schuessler commented that "If you can afford the beautiful miniatures, you'll need some rules for play.
 Starfleet Wars can get you started, after you've done a bit of tinkering.
 Better still would be to wait for Superior to issue a revised edition."